Pope Francis plans to visit Congo and South Sudan in July

 Francis, who has long suffered from sciatica nerve pain, has said he strained a ligament in his right knee.
 The Vatican explained his cancellation of a day trip to Florence and his absence from Ash Wednesday services by saying his doctors had prescribed a period of rest to allow the knee to heal.

+The only other foreign trip the Vatican has confirmed for this year is an April 2-3 visit to Malta.

 Francis has wanted to visit South Sudan for years, but security concerns prevented him from going there, including for a joint visit with the Archbishop of Canterbury.
+A spokesman for Archbishop Justin Welby told The Associated Press on Thursday: “I can confirm that the Archbishop of Canterbury will join the pope in South Sudan.”

 In 2019, the pope invited South Sudan’s rival leaders to the Vatican for an Easter summit, stunning onlookers when he knelt down and kissed their feet in a humble plea for peace.